-Setting up a revocable living trust is established with a written agreement and the help of an estate lawyer.
-This agreement should declare the assets in which you wish to be placed into the trust, as well as the trustee who will manage it.
+A Revocable Living Trust is established with a written agreement and the help of an estate lawyer.
+This agreement should declare the assets in which you wish to be placed into the Trust, as well as the trustee who will manage it.

 Any competent adult can establish a Living Trust, and you can turn over the responsibility of the trustee to any other competent adult.
 In addition, you can choose to name a bank or Trust Company.
 There is also the option to act as your own trustee while alive.